NURTURE GAIA Bangkok Art Biennale (BAB)

 TRAVELLING SOUTH, IN THEORY

-Circa Art Magazine, 2022 - Travelling South, In Theory is a project that commissions two art critics/writers based in Southeast Asia to engage with the online archive of Circa, Ireland’s main art magazine, in print, from 1981-2009.
+Circa Art Magazine, 2022 - Travelling South, In Theory is a project that commissions art critics/writers and other cultural workers based in South and Southeast Asia to engage with the online archive of Circa, Ireland’s main art magazine, in print, from 1981-2009.
 The project aims to address questions of the historicizing of theories of contemporary art and/or pursue South-South relations in terms of the framing of cultural practice (whether the making or writing of art, or both) from a non-hegemonic, or “alternative,” vantage.
 The objective of the commission is to contribute to knowledge or insights about the negotiations and shaping of autonomous cultural practice[s] with or without regard to the metropole, and as a possible condition of demarcating historical-theoretical understandings of ‘contemporary art.’
 Further, it is envisaged that the project could contribute to accounts of the relatively recent art and art criticism of Ireland within postcolonial and decolonial discourses of the ‘global south.’

 As well as using the metaphor of ‘the South’ for the non-hegemonic, the title refers to an idea of travelling ‘downwards’ to the past to examine historical genealogies, or lineages, of critical theories of art.